Walk through this field of ancient spherical boulders.

 The Davenport Range National Park is an important refuge for fauna, especially water birds, due to this extensive network of permanent waterholes.

-Budding birdwatchers and serious ornithologists head to this national park to catch sight of the collection of birds to be found in the area.
+Budding birdwatchers and serious ornithologists head to this national park to catch sight of the vast numbers of birds found in the area.

-Going into the Davenport Ranges is strictly 4×4 country and those who want to experience the hidden beauty of the Tennant Creek region are rewarded by a network of permanent waterholes and extraordinary views from rocky outcrops that most of us don’t get to see.
+For those who want to experience the hidden beauty of the Tennant Creek region you will be rewarded by a network of permanent waterholes and extraordinary views from remote rocky outcrops.

-There are no creature comforts in this part of the world so be prepared to pitch a tent or roll out a swag at one of the cleared campsites and spend the night sleeping under the stars.
+There are no creature comforts in this part of the world so be prepared to ‘rough it’ by pitching a tent or rolling out a swag at one of the cleared campsites.
+Spending the night sleeping under the stars is one of life’s greatest rewards!

 This country is an amazing ancient landscape!
 No matter how many times I travel through Central Australia, I never fail to stop and take yet another photo … just like every other tourist!